GeminiDRSoftware/MAROONXDR/readme.txt

 ECHELLE EXTRACTION TESTS
 found in ./maroonxdr/maroonx/tests/echelle_extraction/
 *issue with standard reduction_flat and reduction_dark values being to short to save full filename for proper use to make sure test primitive uses same file as previous reduction*

+test_dark_subtraction.py: tests that the re-creation of a dark subtracted science frame with the darkSubtraction primitive is as it was before with comparison to the actual pixel values in the
+DARK_SUBTRACTED extension.

 test_stripe_retrieval.py: tests the creation of the flat, science frame, and BPM, sparse matricies for all fiber/orders by the extractStripes primitive given a science frame that has been previously partially reduced using the makeStripeExtractionCheck non-default echelle_spect recipe.
 Tests both red arm and blue arm frame-extraction as currently written.
 The makeStripeExtractionCheck runs all primitives of the regular recipe from a raw input science frame and uses the 'test_extraction' parameter = True to have the sparse matricies all be rewritten in (dense) fits-writeable format extensions.